Area name: Surrey

 Our groups help local people enjoy walking and protect the places we all love to walk.
 Most groups organise regular walks led by local experts – a great way to get outside, make new friends and discover how walking boosts your health and happiness.

-Surrey and Beyond Ramblers (SABRE) is one of a new generation of Ramblers groups that is internet based and is striving to be innovative.
-It is sister group to Surrey Area Weekend Walkers and SABRE's mission is to encourage people of any age to get ...
+Surrey and Beyond Ramblers (SABRE) is one of a new generation of Ramblers groups that is internet based.
+Our mission is to encourage everybody to get out there and walk over Surrey and beyond.

 SURREY AREA WEEKEND WALKERS (35 - 55 group)